cweitat/MaterialIcons-SymbolElement/README.md

  1. Download the repo
  2. Install the packages with `npm i`
- 3. Run command at root of project with `grunt`
+ 3. Run command at root of project with `grunt`, `grunt gulpile.js`
+ 4. File will be generated out in `dest` folder
- 4. Include SVG in web page and reference icons with
+ 5. Include SVG in web page and reference icons with

  `<svg><use xlink:href="#m-icon-exit_to_app"></use></svg>`

 ## Quick commands

 Feeling lazy?
 Just copy & paste the command for respective icon type.
 File will be generated out in `dest` folder, named `src.svg`.

+## Steps

     grunt materialicons
     grunt materialiconsoutlined